cspablocortez/bucareli.blog/about.markdown

 website created by one or many strangers motivated by curiosity about a new technology.

 This is hard to do now because most of our time online revolves around the same few apps, and the new websites we find through search engines are more concerned with advertising revenue than providing a good experience for visitors.
 That is why they ask you to accept cookies, to disable your ad blocker, to accept notifications, or even to sign up for an account before accessing the site.

 But none of those things are necessary for making a website.
-I want support an open web that promotes free communication for all its [cybercitizens](/cybercitizen).
+I want to support an open web that promotes free communication for all its [cybercitizens](/cybercitizen).
 My small contribution to this goal is this blog.
 This blog has no trackers, no analytics, and no JavaScript.

 <p style="text-align: center;">